llord1/llord1.github.io/_posts/2020-07-08-AssetsSLUlaw.md

 Choose not to respond

+This question is one of the most crucial to this study.
+English is listed as it is indeed the main language spoken.
+Apart from modern English, lawyers, and doctors, can claim to be multilingual based on their foundational studies of Latin; placing this detail acknowledges this field facet.
+Indeed, Saint Lucian Kwéyòl (Antillean Creole/Patios) is inquired about, as it is the heritage language of the island.
+French and Spanish are inquired about as they are common language offerings at all high schools on the island.
+Dutch, and Portuguese, and to a lesser extent Hindi, are other common languages to the rest of the Caribbean due to colonialization.
+Due to an increased presence of Chinese investors and tourists in the Caribbean, and general funding of local projects by China, one's ability to understand Mandarin is becoming increasingly valuable.

-+ *If you do speak more than one language, how did you come to learn them?
-Please select all that apply?*
++ *If you do speak more than one language, how did you come to learn each?

 As part of my school education (required)